 - Many applications are designed more to be sold versus to be implemented.

-However, the reality of software development (and this applies to all enterprise software to varying degrees) is that there are competing agendas: not only the customers’ agenda but also the vendor’s and even those of third parties such as IT analyst firms.
-This problem is exacerbated at the larger software vendors where the strongest incentives exist to throw things over the wall.
+However, the reality of software development (and this applies to all enterprise software to varying degrees) is that there are competing agendas.
+Not only the customers’ agenda but also the vendor’s and even those of third parties such as IT analyst firms.
+The more significant software vendors exacerbate this problem was the most substantial incentives exist to throw things over the wall.
 I recall having a discussion on this topic with representatives from the vendor PlanetTogether.
-I asked them why their software seemed so much more usable than other software in their software category, and one example they gave was that the company was just too small to throw things over walls and develop functionality that had little practical implementation value just to get a sale.
-The smaller the entity, the more affiliation each individual has with other individuals, the more they personally know them—can receive negative feedback for aggressively perusing one’s personal agenda at the expense of others.
+I asked them why their software seemed so much more usable than other software in their software category.
+And one example they gave was that the company was just too small to throw things over walls and develop functionality that had little practical implementation value to get a sale.
+The smaller the entity, the more affiliation each has with other individuals, the more they know them—can receive negative feedback for aggressively perusing one’s agenda at the expense of others.

 Impressing the IT Analysts

-So far I have only explained the agendas internal to the vendor, however it does not end there.
+So far, I have only explained the agendas internal to the vendor; however, it does not end there.
 Because vendors want to score well in IT analyst ratings, they are under pressure to match the vision that the IT analysts have for their software category.
-The same issue applies for software investors.
-Software investors have a particular story that they find more appealing for investing.
+The same issue applies to software investors.
+Software investors have a particular story that they find more appealing to investing.
 For instance, Adobe is well-known for its suite of design applications that includes Photoshop and Illustrator.
 However, Adobe decided to move to a SaaS-based solution, which meant that users now rent the Adobe creative products for a monthly fee.
-While there were several reasons for this change, one stated reason was to stabilize the company’s revenues (moving to a monthly charge rather than seeing its revenue bunched up after their upgrades are released), thus making Adobe more appealing to stock analysts who prefer to see stable revenues.
+While there were several reasons for this change, one stated purpose was to stabilize the company’s revenues (moving to a monthly charge rather than seeing its revenue bunched up after their upgrades are released).
+This made Adobe more appealing to stock analysts who prefer to see stable revenues.

 However, was this the best-combined solution if customer’s interests were accounted for?
 Many people that use Adobe’s creative products don’t think so.
-Even if we limit our discussion to just the vendor and buyer, there are multiple people in multiple departments who often have competing objectives.
-If we take just the vendor’s competing objectives, for instance, one of the pressures comes from the need to have implementable software that buyers can actually use.
-However, other pressures come from the need to sell software.
-The agendas of those who sell software and make software implementable may sound complementary, but in fact they are not at all complementary and are a major source of friction within vendors.
+Even if we limit our discussion to just the vendor and buyer, multiple people in multiple departments often have competing objectives.
+If we take only the vendor’s competing goals, for instance, one of the pressures comes from the need to have implementable software that buyers can use.
+However, other influences come from the need to sell software.
+The agendas of those who sell software and make software implementable may sound complimentary, but in fact, they are not at all complementary and are a significant source of friction within vendors.

 The Case Study of i2 Technologies

-An important component of how companies rate software is how many areas of functionality the software includes, which in turn encourages vendors to add more and more functionality.
+An essential component of how companies rate software is how many areas of functionality the software includes, which in turn encourages vendors to add more and more functionality.
 However, this continually-added functionality also increases maintenance and quality problems.
 That is, it is easy for a software vendor to bring out more functionality than it can reasonably maintain.
-Vendors do this because Marketing and Sales repeatedly go to Development and say, “If we only had this area of functionality we would get this big client.”
-Buyers who have purchased software already constantly ask vendors for adjustments to the software, and in most cases they are not willing to pay for these improvements but simply want them rolled into the next version of the software.
-However, buyers have a self-centered view of the software, only seeing the things they want to do in the software.
+Vendors do this because Marketing and Sales repeatedly go to Development and say, “If we only had this area of functionality, we would get this big client.”
+Buyers who have purchased software already always ask vendors for adjustments to the software, and in most cases, they are not willing to pay for these improvements but want them rolled into the next version of the software.
+However, buyers have a self-centred view of the software, only seeing the things they want to do in the software.

-Generally, they do not understand the vision of the software, and are mostly unconcerned as to whether or not other buyers are also interested in using the software in the same manner.
-In essence, clients would like to turn a software vendor into their personal custom-development shop, while vendors need to make sure that the functionality they develop can be sold to multiple clients.
-Sales and Marketing know what they can sell, but are frequently inconsiderate of how adding new functionality can negatively impact the maintainability of an application.
-Therefore, the buyer, sales and marketing, with their focus on adding functionality, have a much more limited view of the software product than does Product Management.
+Generally, they do not understand the vision of the software.
+They are mostly unconcerned as to whether or not other buyers are also interested in using the software in the same manner.
+In essence, clients would like to turn a software vendor into their custom-development shop, while vendors need to make sure that the functionality they develop can be sold to multiple clients.
+Sales and Marketing know what they can sell.
+But are frequently inconsiderate of how adding new functionality can negatively impact the maintainability of an application.
+Therefore, the buyer, sales, and marketing, with their focus on adding functionality, have a much more limited view of the software product than does Product Management.

 Poor Product Management

-The product management process maintains this list of product enhancements (some driven by customers, some internally driven, some driven by sales), estimates how much the enhancements will take in terms of time and money, and prioritizes the enhancements that have the best potential to “improve” the software so that these are worked on first.
+The product management process maintains this list of product enhancements (some driven by customers, some internally driven, some inspired by sales).
+Estimates how much the enhancements will take in terms of time and money, and prioritizes the enhancements that have the best potential to “improve” the software so that these are worked on first.
 I used the term “improve” in quotation marks because it is a subjective term.
 To sales, improvement means it will make the software sell better.
-To the buyer, it is something that will allow them to better meet their particular business requirement.
+To the buyer, it is something that will allow them to meet their particular business requirement better.
 To an implementation consultant, an improvement means the software will be easier to implement.
-To the product manager, “improve” may mean that the change is consistent with the long-term vision of the product.
+To the product manager, “improve” may say that the change is consistent with the long-term vision of the product.
 Therefore, the definition of the term “improve” very much depends upon who you are and your incentives and motivations.

 The Dynamic Nature of Software

-Software is like a living organism in that it is constantly growing and changing and has a certain life cycle.
+Software is like a living organism in that it is continuously growing and changing and has a particular life cycle.
 The lifespan of software is relatively short compared to other products, some reasons for which I have listed below:

 - Application software relies upon underlying layers.
-These layers include things like databases, operating systems and hardware.
+These layers include things like databases, operating systems, and hardware.
 When these underlying layers change, the software must also change.
-For instance, if an operating system falls out of favor, the software must be ported to the new operating system.
-Software is designed to work on a particular category of hardware.
+For instance, if an operating system falls out of favour, the software must be ported to the new operating system.
+The software is designed to work on a particular category of hardware.
 When the hardware changes, the software must be rewritten.
 For example, there has been a movement from single-processing servers to multi-processor servers.
-When this occurred, some vendors (particularly those who sell high performance applications) did not place porting multi- threaded processing high enough on the development prioritization list, so are still only using single processors.
+When this occurred, some vendors (particularly those who sell high-performance applications) did not place porting multi-threaded processing high enough on the development prioritization list, so they are still only using single processors.

 - Software is a rapidly evolving product category.
-Applications must be updated constantly or they become outdated.
-There can be classic cars—cars that you wish they still made—but classic software is really just uncompetitive software.
+Applications must be continuously updated, or they become outdated.
+There can be classic cars—cars that you wish they still made—but standard software is just uncompetitive software.
 If you were to go back and review software from a decade ago, you would notice that the software appears dated compared to current designs.
-In fact, much of the software we use has not been around that long, and while an application may have the same name as what was sold as the same product a decade ago, it is a very different animal.
+Much of the software we use has not been around that long, and while an application may have the same name as what was sold as the same product a decade ago, it is a very different animal.

-- Larger vendors often acquire successful and innovative small vendors.
+- More significant vendors often acquire successful and innovative small vendors.
 When this happens, the most common outcome is for the acquired vendor to stop being a leader in their category.
-The acquiring vendor simply procures the smaller vendor’s customers and stops innovating with the product.
+The acquiring vendor procures the smaller vendor’s customers and stops innovating with the product.
 Many of the employees of the acquired firm, particularly those most responsible for product innovation, leave the merged company.
-Acquisitions are in fact one of the prime causes of a software product becoming irrelevant.
+Acquisitions are one of the prime causes of a software product becoming irrelevant.

-- Under constant pressure to add functionality, applications can become so high-maintenance and difficult to use that they lose their original benefit and become vulnerable to less complex products that work more efficiently.
-This phenomenon was recognized by the blogging platform WordPress.
+- Under constant pressure to add functionality, applications can become so high-maintenance and demanding to use that they lose their primary benefit and become vulnerable to less complicated products that work more efficiently.
+The blogging platform WordPress recognized this phenomenon.
 WordPress is the most popular blogging platform in the world, and powers many of the blogs and websites that we all read.
 I have been working with the software since 2007.
-This highly respected software is free and has grown enormously since it was originally introduced.
-Essentially, WordPress receives an unlimited number of requests to add functionality to its software.
-However, early on it decided to not develop the product to meet all of these requests, but instead to allow plug-ins.
-WordPress simply allows its software to interoperate with third party software vendors (most of them do not charge for the software they create), and in this way WordPress is not responsible for developing or maintaining those plug-ins.
-This system has been extremely successful and has allowed WordPress to continue to grow with a seemingly unending number of plug-ins.
+This highly respected software is free and has grown enormously since it was initially introduced.
+Mainly, WordPress receives an unlimited number of requests to add functionality to its software.
+However, early on it decided not to develop the product to meet all of these requests, but instead to allow plug-ins.
+WordPress allows merely its software to interoperate with third-party software vendors (most of them do not charge for the software they create).
+In this way, WordPress is not responsible for developing or maintaining those plug-ins.
+This system has been extraordinarily successful and has allowed WordPress to continue to grow with a seemingly unending number of plug-ins.
 WordPress is not distracted and instead can concentrate on what it does best, which is continuing to develop the core WordPress software.

-Unfortunately enterprise software does not work like this, and therefore can easily grow unwieldy under the new functionality, which results from constant requests for improvement.
+Unfortunately, enterprise software does not work like this, and therefore can quickly grow unwieldy under the new functionality, which results from constant requests for improvement.

 Adjusting the Software Selection Approach to be Focused on Implementation

-I have explained how software development and software vendors tend to work in order to help those who perform a software selection to account for these factors and to make better decisions.
+I have explained how software development and software vendors tend to work to help those who perform a software selection to account for these factors and to make better decisions.
 The first thing that should be recognized is that the buyer will not implement all the functionality or get all of the functionality that they desire to work.
-A major strategy of vendors is to anticipate every need that a company could have by placing a very complete set of functionality in their applications.
-However, as this type of software tends to be difficult to implement, companies greatly overestimate their ability to implement functionality.
-Software selections are often performed with the incorrect assumption that the buyer will place more resources on the implementation and maintenance of the implementation than they actually are willing to place.
-To use an example from my implementation experience, when companies select statistical forecasting applications they often are attracted to the functionality of complicated forecasting methodologies (mathematics that drive the forecast).
-They have much less interest in hiring and paying people with forecasting education and experience to actually run the applications.
+A primary strategy of vendors is to anticipate every need that a company could have by placing a complete set of functionality in their applications.
+However, as this type of software tends to be challenging to implement, companies greatly overestimate their ability to apply the functionality.
+Software selections are often performed with the incorrect assumption that the buyer will place more resources on the implementation and maintenance of the implementation than they are willing to place.
+To use an example from my implementation experience, when companies select statistical forecasting applications, they often are attracted to the functionality of complicated forecasting methodologies (mathematics that drives the forecast).
+They have much less interest in hiring and paying people with forecasting education and experience to run the applications.
 Some things can be done to simplify forecasting for individuals; however, they should be able to understand what the application is doing.
-Many forecasting applications have thirty different forecasting methodologies, yet at company after company I see only a few of these methodologies used.
+Many forecasting applications have thirty different forecasting methodologies, yet at company, after company, I see only a few of these methodologies used.